-For micro solar facilities, up to and including 5MW without battery storage, fire water of not less than 22,500 litres effective capacity may be provided.
+For micro solar facilities up to and including 5MW without battery storage that are not located within high-risk landscapes, fire water of not less than 22,500 litres effective capacity, in lieu of 45,000 litres, may be provided.
 Fire water tank(s) must be located at the primary vehicle access point to the facility.